pkuGenuine/pkuGenuine.github.io/notes/programming_language/rust/struct_enum.md

 }
 ~~~

+Note that move occurs in the match arm ( To be precise, the `String` data inside enum variable `coin` is moved.
+Search [partial moves](https://doc.rust-lang.org/rust-by-example/scope/move/partial_move.html) for more info. ).
+You can no longer use variable `coin` as a whole.

 ### Catch-all Patterns and the `_` Placeholder

 Matches in Rust are exhaustive: we must exhaust every last possibility in order for the code to be valid.
 However, it is possible to catch all the unlisted conditions with `other` or `_` .